 Not all in-person or online couples counselling sessions are always successful.
 Sometimes, after undergoing therapy, the relationship or marriage will still be deemed irreparable because the couple involved cannot make it work anymore.
 However, that doesn’t mean the therapy was unsuccessful.
 You can still learn a thing or two from the therapy experience, making you and your partner stronger and wiser individually moving forward in life.

 Are you looking for counselling near you for you and your partner?
-Chettiar Counselling & Associates provides psychotherapy to help people in Guelph, Ontario, deal with anxiety, depression, anger management, relationship issues, addiction, family problems, and more.
+Chettiar Counselling & Associates provides psychotherapy to help people in Guelph, Ontario, deal with anxiety, depression, anger management, relationship issues, family problems, and more.
 We also offer video counselling sessions.
 Get in touch with us today to book an appointment!